PedroTelesFCUP/Beam_weaver/README.md

 ## Citation, history and license

-The archived **v0.4.0** has its own DOI, **[10.5281/zenodo.22739031](https://doi.org/10.5281/zenodo.22739031)**; that DOI identifies v0.4.0, not v0.4.1.
-The project’s persistent, all-versions DOI is **[10.5281/zenodo.18994134](https://doi.org/10.5281/zenodo.18994134)**.
+(https://doi.org/10.5281/zenodo.18994134)**.
 Cite the specific archived version used and record its Git commit.
 Citation metadata for the current code is in [CITATION.cff](CITATION.cff); GitHub downloads and release notes are under [Releases](https://github.com/PedroTelesFCUP/Beam_weaver/releases).
-The [changelog](CHANGELOG.md) links the preserved earlier releases.
-A v0.4.1 version-specific archive DOI can be added after that archive exists.

 See [architecture](docs/architecture.md) for the module layout and [contributing](contributing.md) for development guidance.